MIT

 Supply Chain Planning in Semiconductor Manufacturing

 The team mapped out its current planning framework, including demand management, capacity planning, and material planning.
-After identifying the challenges faced in the current framework, the team proposed the framework for managing demand, capacity, and material planning in terms of strategic, tactical, and operational planning.
+After identifying the challenges faced in the current framework, the team proposed a framework for managing demand, capacity, and material planning that encompasses strategic, tactical, and operational planning.

 Template Modeling for Control Assembly

 The final assembly of ion implantation equipment must take place in a clean room.
-To reduce the time and expense of this assembly, the team developed a novel alignment system that can obviate in-plant assembly and allowed the equipment supplier to assemble on the customer site.
-This greatly reduces both the time and expense of assembly and save considerable clean room capacity.
+To reduce the time and expense of this assembly, the team developed a novel alignment system that can eliminate in-plant assembly and enable the equipment supplier to assemble on the customer’s site.
+This significantly reduces both the time and expense of assembly, saving considerable clean room capacity.

 Continuous Micro Contact Printing

-In this project the conventional printing process of flexography was combined with the soft-lithographic process of micro contact printing for resist application.
-A prototype system was constructed and the basic limits of process speed and quality were explored.
-Based on this work, the company can continue the path to commercialization of this novel process.
+In this project, the conventional printing process of flexography was combined with the soft-lithographic process of micro contact printing for resist application.
+A prototype system was constructed, and the basic limits of process speed and quality were explored.
+Based on this work, the company can continue its path toward commercializing this novel process.

-This project sought to Identify root causes of flux residue presence underneath critical high performance circuit components.
-It combined board architectural design-related issues and investigates alternative washing methods.
+This project sought to identify the root causes of flux residue presence underneath critical high-performance circuit components.
+It combined board architectural design-related issues and investigated alternative washing methods.
 It then recommended a new washing strategy and equipment to greatly reduce board failures.

-This project, which was located an a medium stage start-up company, involved modeling the manufacturing system for material resource planning and yield tracking.
-It developed a scan-code based inventory tracking system and created a time study for future production need.
-It also identified the existing bottlenecks and suggested changes to improve throughput, yield and reliability of the processes
+This project, which was located at a medium-stage start-up company, involved modeling the manufacturing system for material resource planning and yield tracking.
+It developed a scan-code-based inventory tracking system and conducted a time study to inform future production needs.
+It also identified the existing bottlenecks and suggested changes to improve the throughput, yield, and reliability of the processes

 Quality Improvements for a Diagnostic Fluidic Device

-Working with a local microfluidics start up company, this team looked at a number of issues related to scale up to mass production.
-It identified opportunities for quality control improvement, and also studied certain critical processes to allow for prediction of expected behavior once at scale.
+Working with a local microfluidics start-up company, this team examined several issues related to scaling up to mass production.
+It identified opportunities for quality control improvement and also studied certain critical processes to allow for the prediction of expected behavior once at scale.

 Reduce the Cycle Time in Ion Implanter Manufacturing

-This team was asked to increase the capacity of a complex assembly line to responded to high demand without significant capital investment.
-Through the use of value stream mapping, they eliminated non value-adding steps, reduced WIP and added an analytical system for decisions making
+This team was tasked with increasing the capacity of a complex assembly line to meet high demand without incurring significant capital investment.
+Through the use of value stream mapping, they eliminated non-value-adding steps, reduced WIP, and added an analytical system for decision making